$H^m$-Conforming Virtual Elements in Arbitrary Dimension: Introduction

-For the lowest degree case $k=m$, the set of degrees of freedom $\mathcal N_m^m(K)$ is very simple, only involving function values and derivatives up to order $m-1$ at the vertices of polytope $K$, i.e.
+For the lowest degree case $k=m$, the set of DoFs $\mathcal N_m^m(K)$ is very simple, only involving function values and derivatives up to order $m-1$ at the vertices of polytope $K$, i.e.

-Here the scaling $h_K^j$ is used so that all the degrees of freedom share the same order of magnitude.
-These degrees of freedom are even simpler than those of non-conforming virtual elements in \cite{ChenHuang2020,Huang2020}.
+Here the scaling $h_K^j$ is used so that all the DoFs share the same order of magnitude.
+These DoFs are even simpler than those of non-conforming virtual elements in \cite{ChenHuang2020,Huang2020}.
 If furthermore $K\subset\mathbb R^n$ is a simplex, $\dim V_m^m(K)=(n+1)\dim\mathbb P_{m-1}(K)$, which is much smaller than the dimension $\dim \mathbb P_{2^n(m-1)+1}(K)$ of the lowest degree $H^m$-conforming finite element in \cite{HuLinWu2021}.
-And there are no super-smooth degrees of freedom included in $\mathcal N_k^m(K)$, i.e., all the orders of the derivatives involved in the degrees of freedom are less than $m$.
+And there are no super-smooth DoFs included in $\mathcal N_k^m(K)$, i.e., all the orders of the derivatives involved in the DoFs are less than $m$.
 This is one of the attractive features of virtual elements.

 Another contribution of this paper is establishing the inverse inequality and norm equivalences for the $H^m$-conforming virtual elements $(K, \mathcal N_k^m(K), V_k^m(K))$ under the assumption that the polytope $K$ is star-shaped and all the diameters of all faces of $K$ are equivalent to the diameter of $K$.
 The inverse inequality for $V_k^m(K)$ is derived from the multiplicative trace inequality, the inverse trace theorem, the inverse inequality for polynomials and the mathematical induction.
 Employing the inverse inequality, the trace inequality and the Poincar\'e-Friedrichs inequality, we arrive at several norm equivalences on virtual element spaces $V_{k}^{m}(K)$, $\ker(Q_k^K)\cap V_{k}^{m}(K)$ and $\ker(\Pi_k^K)\cap V_{k}^{m}(K)$, where $\ker(T)\cap V_{k}^{m}(K):=\{v\in V_{k}^{m}(K): Tv=0\}$ with operator $T=Q_k^K$ or $\Pi_k^K$.
 Especially we acquire the classical $L^2$ norm equivalence as finite elements